 After measuring the product, determine the square footage of the area to be treated.
 Divide irregularly shaped areas into several rectangles or squares and determine the area of each.
 Simply multiply the length by the width of a given area to determine the area in square feet.
 For example, an area 15 feet by 25 feet contains 375 square feet.
 Repeat this process until the entire lawn has been measured and simply total the sum of all small areas into one number, which represents the square footage of the lawn.
 Let's say an area requires 75 percent of a bag of product.
-Place the product into the spreader, set the spreader on a low level, cover the entire lawn before the product is completely spread.
+Place the product into the spreader, set the spreader on a low level, cover the entire lawn, then check the amount of product used.
+This is the easiest method to estimate how much product is needed to cover the lawn before the product is completely spread.
 If more than four times are needed, it is best to adjust the spreader to a slightly higher level and repeat the process.
 It is best to apply the product evenly to the lawn in two to four passes.
 By running the spreader over the entire lawn two to four times, the product application is spread uniformly across the lawn, and does not have any pattern associated with walking.
 Change walking patterns each time to improve product distribution.

 To apply sprayable products, the primary equipment is the pump sprayer and the hose-end sprayer.
 Several products are sold in a container that serves as a hose-end sprayer.
 These are called "Ready-to-Spray" products.
 Regardless of the spray equipment, application techniques are similar.
 First calculate square footage.
 Next, determine the amount of product needed.
-The Readyto-Spray products are just that, "ready to spray."
+The Ready-to-Spray products are just that, "ready to spray."
 Simply attach a garden hose and apply the product uniformly to the target area.
 After-market, hose-end sprayers are cheap and can be used to apply many different concentrate products.
 Place the concentrate in the siphon container, set the dial to the desired dispense rate, and spray the product over the lawn.
 It is best to cover the entire area at least twice in different directions, so adjust calibration to apply only half the desired rate.
 By covering the entire area twice, the spray pattern is more uniform.